You’ll agree that becoming a mom is scary.

 The best way to protect your baby from Hep B is to give your baby the vaccine.
 It’s given as a shot in their arm or leg.
-Your baby will then need 2-3 more shots within the first 6 months, as boosters.
+Your baby will then need 2-3 more injections within the first 6 months, as boosters.

 You can opt to delay the first vaccine until your baby is around 8 weeks old.

 The most likely way your baby will contract Hep B is from vaginal fluid during birth.
-If you are not a Hepatitis B carrier you cannot pass it onto them.
+If you are not a Hepatitis B carrier, you cannot pass it onto them.
 If you are sure your baby will not come into contact with a Hep B affected adult or child, there is no need for the vaccine.